sespy/research-computing/pages/about.md

 ---
 layout: page
 title: About
-description: More information about me and this website.
+description: More information about this website.
 ---

-I am ...
+ResearchComputing.io is a website dedicated to sharing insights and experiences related to High Performance Computing (HPC), peta scale storage, and life sciences applications of information technology.

 ## Contact form